Mouhamed Niang: Hartlepool United

 On 23 June 2022, it was announced that Sena had joined League Two side Hartlepool United.
 He left Hartlepool at the end of the 2022–23 season and made 17 appearances in all competitions for the club.

 Cove Rangers

 Following his release from Hartlepool, Niang signed a full-time two-year deal with Scottish League One side Cove Rangers.
 The move saw him link up with his former Hartlepool boss Paul Hartley who revealed he had tried to sign Sena for Cove Rangers during the previous January transfer window.

 Dumbarton

-After one season at Cove, Niang left the club for fellow Scottish League One side Dumbarton - saying he was keen to move back to the Central Belt.
+After one season at Cove, Niang left the club for fellow Scottish League One side Dumbarton – saying he was keen to move back to the Central Belt.
 In a difficult season for the Sons, as they went into administration, Niang was named the club's Player of the Year.
+He made 34 league appearances for the club, scoring once.

+East Kilbride

+In June 2025, Sena signed for Scottish League Two side East Kilbride on a free transfer.
+However, he did not play a game for the club and left by mutual consent just three weeks after signing alongside Josh O'Connor.
+Upon his departure, East Kilbride manager Mick Kennedy said "When the boys came in, we had conversations quite early on and they were concerned about their ability to play once they were in amongst the group, and we were just honest with them.
+Niang, in particular, was looking for assurances that he was going to be guaranteed to play every week but I just explained to him that wasn’t going to happen.
+I don’t think anyone gets those assurances at East Kilbride.
+So he just asked that, if that was the case, could he move on?
+And I said: ‘Yeah, of course.’"

 Clyde FC

-Niang left the Sons when his contract expired and joined Scottish League Two side Clyde.
+Upon leaving East Kilbride, Niang signed for fellow Scottish League Two side Clyde on a one-year contract.
+He scored his first goal for the club in a 6–0 away win against Annan Athletic on 13 September 2025.